cptanalatriste/aco-set-covering/README.md

 Each colony produces one solution, and we select the best among them as the output of the solution construction phase.

+### Solution Improvement
-**Solution Improvement:** Our extended AS algorithm still struggled with very large problem instances.
+Our extended AS algorithm still struggled with very large problem instances.
 The solutions produced after exhausting the time budget were selected among very few candidate solutions.
 This did not guarantee a proper exploration of the solution space.